fabiospampinato/picorpc/spec.md

 - `id`
   - The identifier for this response.
   - This property is required.
-  - This property must have the same value as the `id` property on the correspending request object, unless that property wasn't provided, in which case an empty string will be used instead.
+  - This property must have the same value as the `id` property on the correspending request object, unless that property wasn't provided, in which case an empty string must be used instead.

 Additionally, a successful response object must have also the following properties: